davidmolina/davidmolina.github.io/about.md

 I grew up in Mt.
 Vernon, Washington, the son of Mexican immigrants from Nayarit and started my first job with Sakuma Farms and Olympic Fish Company.
 A former high school drop-out I went onto graduate high school a year late and do a few years at Skagit Valley Community College.

 Want to chat?
-Feel free to [email me](mailto:david@operationcode.org), or if you have a question that other people might be interested in as well, open a GitHub issue on [davidmolina/ama](https://github.com/davidmolina) so that others can read it too.
+Feel free to [email me](mailto:david@operationcode.org), or if you have a question that other people might be interested in as well, use Twitter instead.